lisy0123/42/README.md

 ## Piscine (Oct 2019)

-### 4 weeks intensive workloads in a C programming language.
 To become a student at 42, you must pass the piscine, that have to spend 4 weeks, 7 days a week, day and night coding.

 ||Day|Topics|Evaluated by moulinette|Result|PDF|